Potter Helps a Child Shape the Clay

 Sanctification: Positional

 Positional sanctification refers to a change in status before God at the moment of saving faith.
-When one believes in Jesus Christ, his or her sins are forgiven (Acts 10:43) and they are divinely and legally declared to be righteous (Romans 5:1, 9).
+When one believes in Jesus Christ, his or her sins are forgiven (Acts 10:43) and they are divinely and legally declared to be justified and righteous (Romans 5:1, 9).
 He or she is also made into a new creature (2 Cor.
 5:17) and is now free for the first time in life to do good (Rom.
 6:11, 14, 18).
 Ephesians 2:1-7 describes it like this,

 And you were dead in your trespasses and sins, in which you formerly walked according to the course of this world, according to the prince of the power of the air, of the spirit that is now working in the sons of disobedience.
 Among them we too all formerly lived in the lusts of our flesh, indulging the desires of the flesh and of the mind, and were by nature children of wrath, even as the rest.
 But God, being rich in mercy, because of His great love with which He loved us, even when we were dead in our transgressions, made us alive together with Christ (by grace you have been saved), and raised us up with Him, and seated us with Him in the heavenly places in Christ Jesus, so that in the ages to come He might show the surpassing riches of His grace in kindness toward us in Christ Jesus.
-(NASB) Ephesians 2:1-7
+Ephesians 2:1-7 (NASB)

 That is, we were once spiritually dead; but now we are spiritually alive.
-Those who truly believe in God are treated as if they are already seated in heaven.
+Those who truly believe in God are considered and treated as if they are already seated in heaven.
 They have been declared by God to be legally holy and worthy of the new heaven and new earth.

 Sanctification: Progressive